Frequently Asked Questions

 I want to learn but I don't live close to Portland or Kittery.
 Where can I go to dance?

-Try Joyful Dancing or DownEast Dancers on Facebook.
+Try looking up dance groups in your area on Facebook.
 If you're not finding anything close enough, try traveling for big events, workshops or camps.
 They can be invaluable for learning a lot in a short amount of time.

 What's the difference between the three sections of the Beginner (A) class?